decidables/decidables/sites/detectable/src/bias.md

 The values are linked between the *live* table, ROC space, and model.
-As the :key[Hit Rate] or :key[False Alarm Rate] are changed, :key[d′] and :key[c] will also change, and thus the :ui[Iso-Bias Curve] will adjust as well.
+As the :key[Hit Rate] or :key[False Alarm Rate] are changed, :key[d′] and :key[c] will also change, and thus the :key[Iso-Bias Curve] will adjust as well.

 :::

 The resulting similarities and differences with :key[sensitivity] are instructive.
-The iso-bias curve always spans from the top left to the bottom right corner of ROC space.
+The :key[iso-bias curve] always spans from the top left to the bottom right corner of ROC space.
 As a result, neither :key[hit rate] alone nor :key[false alarm rate] alone tells you anything about :key[bias] --- you need both!
 Furthermore, altering either the :key[hit rate] or the :key[false alarm rate] necessarily changes the :key[bias].

 However, there is one way to manipulate the performance in just such a way that the results change while keeping :key[bias] constant.
 This happens when we manipulate :key[sensitivity], which is independent from :key[bias].
-Adjust the value of :key[d′] by moving the distributions in our model and observe that our data point shifts smoothly along the iso-bias curve in ROC space, but the curve itself remains stationary.
+Adjust the value of :key[d′] by moving the distributions in our model and observe that our data point shifts smoothly along the :key[iso-bias curve] in ROC space, but the curve itself remains stationary.